Pedestrian Safety in Construction Zones: What You Need to Know

 Sidewalk blockages

 People rely on sidewalks to get from one place to another.
 When they’re closed, blocked, or otherwise not available because of construction work, they need alternatives that are equally safe and reliable.
-Sidewalk alternatives must also serve those with disability needs, so a curb ramp or similar feature may be necessary.
+Sidewalk alternatives must also serve those with disabilities, so a curb ramp or similar feature may be necessary.

 Regulations for Pedestrian Safety in Construction Zones